-For nearly 50 years, the PG&E Power Station at 400 Jibboom Street has stood empty, an elegant, decaying hulk on the banks of the Sacramento River.
+For half a decade, the PG&E Power Station B at 400 Jibboom Street has stood empty, an elegant, decaying hulk on the banks of the Sacramento River.
 Prominently visible from Interstate 5 just north of Downtown, this historic site will be transformed into a premier regional science center.
-The new riverfront complex includes eight interactive, content-rich exhibit spaces, a new full-dome digital theater, classroom/labs, a new Aerojet Challenger Learning Center, scientific discovery labs/classrooms, green roof, cafe with riverfront views and access from the American River Bike Trail.
+The new riverfront complex includes eight interactive, content-rich exhibit spaces, a new full-dome digital theater, classroom/labs, a new Aerojet Challenger Learning Center, scientific discovery labs/classrooms, green roof, cafe with riverfront views and access by the American River Bike Trail.

 The multi-faceted complex is projected to draw approximately 320,000 visitors a year.
 Dreyfuss & Blackford’s design carefully preserves the facade of the original 1912 Willis Polk-designed structure while adding decidedly modern building elements as counterpoints.
 The project is targeting LEED Platinum certification and includes several cutting edge alternative energy demonstration features.